AznDibs/Octagon/docs/Shared/Util.md

 # Util

-The Util module is a simply module which provides a few basic instance methods associated to instances and players.
+The Util module is a simple module which provides methods associated to instances and players.

 ### `Util.GetPlayerEquippedTools()`